playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 names such as `button-text` and `button-href` remain available.
 Attribute parsing uses HTML parsing rather than splitting on spaces.

-For compatibility, an unquoted final attribute retains the legacy HTML parser's trailing slash: `<!-- ::custom label=value -->` stores `label: "value/"` because the marker is parsed as `<custom label=value/>`.
+An unquoted final attribute retains HTML parsing's trailing slash:
+`<!-- ::custom label=value -->` stores `label: "value/"` because
+the marker is parsed as `<custom label=value/>`.
 Prefer quoted attributes.
 The serializer always quotes values, so repeated round trips do not add slashes.